piper1970/event-booking-microservice/SETUP.md

 See _env-sample_ in the root directory for a list of all environment variable used.

+### Running Integration Tests with Maven

+The major microservices all have integration tests around the controller logic, relying primarily on Testcontainers (keycloak is mocked, while the other services are live)

+To run these integration tests, you must have Docker Running and have Docker Compose.
+Also, since the ports used are the same as the regular applications, the services from the root _docker-compose.yaml_ file should not be running.

+The following command will run all integration tests:

+`./mvnw verify` (or `./mvnw verifiy -P macos-arm` if using a Mac with an Apple Silicon M1+ processor)

+**Note:** *these tests take some time*

 ## Setting Up Databases For Each Service

 The postgres container in the docker-compose file runs the initialization scripts from the